Best Carrier Rate Management Systems for Freight Brokers in 2026

 Do freight brokers need a separate rate management tool or a full TMS?

 It depends on the brokerage.
-Small and mid-sized brokerages often get more value from a broker-first TMS that includes rate management inside dispatch, onboarding, and billing workflows.
-Larger teams may add specialized capacity tools on top of an existing TMS.
+Small and mid-sized brokerages should test whether a broker-first TMS can cover rate management inside dispatch, onboarding, and billing workflows.
+Larger teams may evaluate specialized capacity tools alongside an existing TMS.

 How do brokers compare carrier rates effectively?